joscor90/twitter_clone/README.md

 ## Summary

-*Definetly not Twitter* is a Twitter like app where you can share your thoughts with other people and see what they think too about stuff.
+*Definetly not Twitter* is a Twitter like app where you can share your thoughts with other people and see what they think about stuff too.
 This app was developed mostly using Rails.

 ## Features

 *Definetly not Twitter* has the following features:

-+ Authentication: you can create your own account using the sign up link in the navigation bar, you will be asked to provided a user name, email, password and a url to your avatar.
++ Authentication: you can create your own account using the sign up link in the navigation bar, you will be asked to provided a user name, email, password and a url for your avatar.
 After signing up you will be automatically logged in and while you are you can make your own tweets and like or retweet others.

 + Retweet: you can retweet a tweet that has caught your attention.
 This will create a new tweet and show the tweet you are referencing to.